ndxbinh1922001/leetcode/Longest Palindromic Substring/writeup.md

 ```
 # Approach
 <!-- Describe your approach to solving the problem. -->
-I coded more reverse function.
-Its function is split the string to one array, then the array will be reversed and finally I used join function to connect all element in that array into one reversed string.
+I implemented a helper function reverseString.
+This function splits the string into an array of characters, reverses the array, and then joins it back into a reversed string.
-I defined a while loop to check if range not equal 0, then it will execute another for loop inside the while loop.
-Inside the for loop, I will slice the string and use reverve function to compare them.
-If the result of comparition is equal, I will return that substring, because I cut gradually the string so it is the most large substring.
+Next, I used a while loop with a decreasing range value.
+Inside the loop, a for loop slices substrings of length range and compares them with their reversed version.
+If a substring equals its reversed version, that substring is returned immediately, since the process checks longer substrings first.
-But with longer input, it errorred with notification "Time limit exceeded".
+However, with longer inputs, this approach caused a "Time Limit Exceeded" error because it repeatedly generates substrings and reverses them, leading to high time complexity.
-So I will implement another solution.
+Therefore, I implemented another solution.
 # Code
 ```typescript []